 EWT is the measure that indicates the additional minutes wait time for passengers beyond the scheduled value on high frequency bus routes.
-EWT was 1.1, which was above (worse than) the target for this quarter (Q1 2015-16).
+EWT was 1.0, which was on the target for this quarter (Q2 2015-16).
 See Graph 10.